HabitWriter/Silly-Notes/README.md

  ### The techy bits

  Silly Notes is built on the PERN stack.
-With helpful tools from lodash, jotai for global state, and sequelize as an ORM.
+With helpful tools from Lodash, Jotai for global state, and sequelize as an ORM.
 This helped me get experience with various tools as well as get a much better grasp on state management, routing, and interacting with a database.

  ### Struggles

  I did learn a bit of the woes of global state as it became a bit tougher to track what components were making changes against my wishes.

- I also should have done a better job of compartmentalizing my components to avoid monstrous walls of code (e.g. SubtopicVard.jsx and HeaderTopicDropdown.jsx).
+ I also should have done a better job of compartmentalizing my components to avoid monstrous walls of code (e.g. SubtopicCard.jsx and HeaderTopicDropdown.jsx).
 I may fix this in the future, but that depends on the willingness of future me.

  ## How to Run Silly Notes